ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-03-04-concrete-crack-detection-using-deep-learning-and-computer-vision.md

 </div><div class="wp-caption alignnone" id="attachment_3616" style="width: 612px">[![](https://issart.com/blog/wp-content/uploads/2020/03/contours-1024x766.jpg)](https://issart.com/blog/wp-content/uploads/2020/03/contours.jpg)Fig. 5 – Contours of the predicted mask

-</div><span style="font-weight: 400;">Even though U-net architecture is intended to solve biomedical image segmentation problem, it may be used for other tasks.
+</div>Even though U-net architecture is intended to solve biomedical image segmentation problem, it may be used for other tasks.
 We got a precise solution to detect cracks on the concrete structures.
 Moreover, the neural network learned to find small cracks, cracks rotated at different angles and branched cracks.
 The major issues are recognition of spaces between blocks and its borders as cracks.
 One way to improve it is to solve it as an instant segmentation problem, i. e. to predict the class labels and find boundaries of the objects.
-Accordingly, we will know cracks localisation and its type.</span>
+Accordingly, we will know cracks localisation and its type.

-<span style="font-weight: 400;">Have you used similar technologies in your projects?</span>
+Have you used similar technologies in your projects?